Meadowsys/wiwi/src/serialiser/spec.md

   - write value (with marker)

 It is recommended, but not required, for all object types to sort the entries by key, from "least" to "greatest", if possible.
 That way, the same data written into an object will be deterministic.

+## Specialisation types spec

+In here are types that don't add any more basic data types.
+But, they offer shortcut ways to encode common structured data patterns, in order to help reduce size even further.

+### Object array (key deduping)

+When you have an array of objects, often times all the objects will have a very similar, if not identical, set of keys to each other, This optimisation keeps track of _all_ the different keys (_all_ of them, even if they only appear once), assigns them an ID, then stores them at the head of the array.
+Each object will then, instead of encoding the keys, encode the ID.

+- Marker
+- number of keys.
+This is the keys part of the variant type
+- for each key
+  - write the key (including marker)
+- Length of array; ie. amount of objects in the array.
+This is the "len" part of the variant type (see [section on collection variants])
+- for each object
+  - for each key/value pair in object
+    - encode the _index of the key_, using the same type as "len" part of variant type, without marker
+    - encode the value for that key

 <!-- ### Arrays (homogenous)